vives-devbit/mlops4ecm-workshops/edge-deployment/03-synthetic-data-generation/README.md

 ```
 🖼️ Generating image for prompt:
-"A wooden crate filled with ripe bananas in a grocery store"
+"A wooden crate filled with bananas in a grocery store"
 ✅ Image saved as 'generated-image.png'
 ```